CreatedByCC/name-tag-generator/README.md

 # 🏷️ Name Tag Generator

-A simple and stylish web app that lets users create personalized name tags with just a few clicks—built with vanilla HTML, CSS, and JavaScript.
+A simple and stylish React web app that lets users create personalized name tags with just a few clicks—built with vanilla HTML, CSS, and JavaScript.

 ## ✨ Features
 - **Live name input** with instant tag generation